julien-boudry/Condorcet/README.md

 #### Really quick and simple example

-_OK : sacrifice to the local tradition of lazy._
+_OK: sacrifice to the local tradition of lazy._

 ```php
   use Condorcet\Condorcet;